coderefinery/git-intro/content/merging.md

 ::::{group-tab} Local (VS Code, Command line)

 When working locally, it's easier to merge branches: we can just do the merge, without making a pull request.
+But we don't have that step of review and commenting.

 :::{exercise}